|

 I definitely like this as an option for us.
 The only problem is that we have the granite surround.
 I’m sure we could tile over that – but that’s such a pain!

-Here are a few other floor to ceiling tile options.
 And, don’t limit yourself to just these choices!
-You can use almost any type of tile here and it would make such a difference!
+You can use almost any type of tile here (as long as it is fire-safe, of course) and it would make such a difference!

 Redoing a hearth with black floor to ceiling tile really gives a sleek and simple look to any living room